 We may be sheltering in place but we're still creating art!
-Check below for recent work by MLAA and SPC members.
+This page showcases recent work by MLAA and SPC members.
 Show us what you're doing as we wait out the pandemic.
 Email Maureen at firstname.lastname@example.org!

 Photographer Kathy S is experimenting with new techniques using subjects from her kitchen